Offshore Wind Strategic Monitoring and Research Forum (OWSMRF)

-The wider Stakeholder group is made up of ORJIP (Offshore Renewable Joint Industry Project, run by The Carbon Trust), The Crown Estate, Crown Estate Scotland, Marine Scotland, Marine Management Organisation and the Department for Business, Energy & Industrial Strategy.
+The Wider Stakeholders include ORJIP (Offshore Renewable Joint Industry Project, run by The Carbon Trust), The Crown Estate, Crown Estate Scotland, Marine Scotland Licensing, Marine Scotland Planning and Policy, Marine Management Organisation, the Department for Environment, Food & Rural Affairs and the Department for Business, Energy & Industrial Strategy.

-Key experts and attendees convened at an August workshop on black-legged kittiwake populations and movements.
+Key Stakeholders and technical experts convened at an August workshop on black-legged kittiwake populations and movements.
 (Photo: Sue O’Brien)

-To address the knowledge gaps identified by developers and stakeholders, academics and technical experts are engaged to assist with reviewing the current state of knowledge and to recommend potential research opportunities to fill critical knowledge gaps.
+Additionally, Academics and Technical Experts are engaged to assist with reviewing the current state of knowledge and to recommend potential research opportunities to fill critical knowledge gaps.